-- The non-standard/ non-proteinogenic amino acids are either not found in proteins (e.g. carnitine and GABA) or are not produced directly by standard cellular machinery (e.g. hydroxyproline) - Non-standard amino acids that are found in proteins are formed by post-translational modification.
-These modifications are often essential for the function or regulation of a protein: - 1.
-The carboxylation of glutamate occurring in proteins involved in blood-clotting cascade allows for better binding of calcium cations - 2.
-The hydroxylation of proline in collagen protein is critical for maintaining connective tissues
+- The non-standard/ non-proteinogenic amino acids are either not found in proteins (e.g. carnitine and GABA) or have protein role but added to polypeptide chain during post translational modification process (e.g. hydroxyproline) - Non-standard amino acids that are found in proteins are formed by post-translational modification.
+These modifications are often essential for the function or regulation of a protein: - The carboxylation of glutamate occurring in proteins involved in blood-clotting cascade allows for better binding of calcium cations